AshishKumar2017-collab/n8n-assign/README.md

 All files are Markdown and cleanly formatted.

 Submitted by - Ashish Kumar

+B-TECH ( IIT INDORE )

+&#x20;

-FFE UID -056128
+FFE UID - 056128

 **Note:** Due to not obtaining free API access for Google Trends, the Google Trends part of the workflow is incomplete.